21st Century Fox: Sale to Disney

+Lachlan Murdoch, James Murdoch, their sister Elisabeth Murdoch, and half-sister Prudence MacLeod, each benefited by approximately $2 billion as a result of the Disney transaction.

 Final holdings

 21st Century Fox primarily consisted of the media and broadcasting properties that were owned by its predecessor, such as the Fox Entertainment Group and Star India.
-News Corporation's broadcasting properties in Australia, such as Foxtel and Fox Sports Australia, remain a part of the newly renamed News Corp Australia—which was spun off with the current incarnation of News Corp and was not a part of 21st Century Fox.
+News Corporation's broadcasting properties in Australia, such as Foxtel and Fox Sports Australia, remained a part of the newly renamed News Corp Australia—which was spun off with the current incarnation of News Corp and was not a part of 21st Century Fox.